alestrunda/canicross/README.md

 # Canicross

+*Sample project made as part of post-interview process*.

 Simple application to manage dog walking.
 Two type of users - dog owner and a walker (person interesting in dog walking).
-Dog owner specifies when his dog is available and walkers may register for that time
+Dog owner specifies when his dog is available and walkers may register for that time.

 Made as SPA (react & redux), back-end in node.js and mongoDB.

 ## Connect database

 App can run without db, but any changes will be lost.
 To connect mongoDB in folder `server` create file .env with DB_URI variable.
-For example DB_URI = "mongodb://db_user:password@localhost/canicross"
+For example `DB_URI = "mongodb://db_user:password@localhost/canicross"`

 ## Application scripts